wasifzaman182/Safety-Critical-Systems/README.md

  ## Self:
   1. Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.

+# Capability Maturity Model Integration (CMMI)

+  ## Objective:
+   To provide a structured view of process improvement across an organization.

+  ## Types of Representations:
+   ### Staged View:
+   1. Follows a predefined and proven path with case study and ROI data.
+Emphasizes organizational improvement, and overall results are summarized in maturity levels.
+  ### Continuous View:
+   1. Offers maximum flexibility for the order of process improvement.
+Focuses on improvement within process areas, and improvement can occur at different rates.

+## +SAFE Extension:
+  ### Purpose:
+   An extension to the continuous representation of CMMI for Development with a focus on safety-critical systems (SCS).

+  ### Added Process Areas:
+   ### Safety Management:
+   Includes goals for developing safety plans, monitoring safety incidents, and managing safety-related suppliers.
+ ### Safety Engineering:
+  Involves goals related to identifying hazards, analyzing hazards and performing risk assessments, defining and maintaining safety requirements, designing for safety, and supporting safety acceptance.

+## Key Points:
+  ### Maturity Levels:
+   Both representations (Continuous and Staged) share common discriminators in terms of maturity levels.
+ ### Integration:
+  CMMI can help integrate traditionally separate organizations, set process improvement goals, provide guidance for quality processes, and serve as a yardstick for appraising current practices.

+## Benefits of +SAFE Extension:
+  1. Identifies safety strengths and weaknesses early in the acquisition process.
+  2. Explicitly addresses safety capabilities for product and service suppliers.

+## Comparison:
+  1. Continuous vs. Staged: While the continuous representation offers flexibility in the order of improvement and focuses on process areas, the staged representation follows a predefined path, emphasizing organizational improvement with results summarized in maturity levels.